epogrebnyak/linprog/README.md

 # Scheduling and production planning problems

+> The optimal solution for a model is not necessarily the optimal solution for the real problem.
+`["Supplement B"]`

 This is a set of demo problems to try [PuLP](https://coin-or.github.io/pulp), python librabry for linear programming.

 There are three tasks, followed by [project notes](#Notes) and [several references](#References):